gtroiani/yucunani_catchgame/README.md

-# yucunani_catch_game
+# Sà'án Sávǐ catch game
-A game that teaches children the names of food items in Yucunani Mixtec.
+A game that teaches children the names of food items in Sà'án Sávǐ (Yucunani Mixtec).

+Sà'án Sávǐ is spoken in the Yucunani village, in Oaxaca (Mexico).
-Created by Jeremias Salazar and Giorgia Troiani Original concept developed in Scratch as pedagogical material for LING 221 - Field Methods (UCSB 2019-2020)
+This game was created as a pedagogical resource for children.
+The original concept was developed in Scratch as part of an assignment for LING 221 - Field Methods at the University of California, Santa Barbara.

+Language items have been collected by Jeremias Salazar (language advocate and educator).
+Game design by Giorgia Troiani (PhD student in Linguistics).